deeexcee-io/Deex-Shell/README.md

 Obfuscated PowerShell Reverse Shell Executable.
 Unashamedly made with assistance from chatgpt 🧠 💻

 # Simple-C#/PowerShell-Reverse-Shell-Executable
-Current Undetected Executable Reverse Shell .exe
+Current Undetected Executable Reverse Shell Windows PE.

-Utilises a unique obfuscated Powershell Reverse Shell One Liner each time.
+The script generates a unique, obfuscated Powershell Reverse Shell One Liner each time.

 The One Liner is then utilised in the executable which calls PowerShell and executes the obfuscated string.

+Perfect for CTF or Pen Testing purposes if Defender is running.

 ## Pre-requisites

-It uses mono to compile the C# code in the python script into an executable.
+It uses mono to compile the C# code in the python script into an executable so must be installed prior to running the script.

 On Kali
 ```